0xNslabs/http-honeypot/README.md

 - **Real-Time Monitoring**: Provides immediate insights into HTTP traffic for timely detection of suspicious activities.
 - **Educational Tool**: Excellent for learning about web security and network reconnaissance techniques.

+## Beta Version Notice
+- **Beta Version**: Please note that this script is currently in beta.
+It may not be fully compatible with all websites or web services.
+If you encounter issues or have suggestions for improvement, feel free to push a pull request.
+Contributions are greatly appreciated!

 ## Requirements
 - Python 3.x
 - Twisted Python library